-The daily assessment basis is based on earnings in the last year before the incapacity began, up to €1,084.55.
+The daily assessment basis is the earnings in the last year before the incapacity began, up to $\in 1,084.55$.

-Maternity benefit: 55% of the daily assessment basis is paid from 6 to 8 weeks before the expected date of child-birth for a total of 28 weeks; 37 weeks for a single mother and for multiple births; 22 weeks for a substitute caregiver; 31 weeks for a single parent or substitute caregiver rearing at least two newborn children; or at least 14 weeks if the child is stillborn.
+Maternity benefit: 65% of the daily assessment basis is paid from six to eight weeks before the expected date of childbirth for a total of 34 weeks; 37 weeks for a single mother and for multiple births; 22 weeks for a substitute caregiver; 43 weeks for a single parent or substitute caregiver raising at least two newborn children; or at least 14 weeks if the child is stillborn.

-The daily assessment basis is based on earnings in the last year before the expected date of childbirth.
+The daily assessment basis is the earnings in the last year before the expected date of childbirth.